Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Counterfactual Credit Assignment

-The future-conditional baseline can thus be interpreted not just as an estimate of `what outcome should I expect', but also a measure of 'how (un)lucky did I get?' and `what other outcomes might have been possible in this precise situation had I acted differently' .
-The resulting advantage will be a finer-grained credit for action $A_t$ in a sense to be made precise below.
+The resulting advantage estimate could thus be interpreted not just as an estimate of `what outcome should I expect', but also a measure of 'how (un)lucky did I get?' and `what other outcomes might have been possible in this precise situation, had I acted differently'.
+It will in turn provide finer-grained credit for action $A_t$ in a sense to be made precise below.

-\begin{thm}[single-action CCA-PG estimator] If $A_t$ is independent from $\Phi_t$ given $X_t$, the following is an unbiased estimator of the gradient of $\E[G]$:
+\begin{thm}[Counterfactual Policy Gradient (CCA-PG)] If $A_t$ is independent from $\Phi_t$ given $X_t$, the following is an unbiased \emph{single-action} estimator of the gradient of $\E[G]$: